feored/afk_spec/README.md

 - AFK Message: Message to display when a player is moved to spectator.
 Use `{nickname}` to insert the player's nickname.
 [Default: `{nickname}$z$aaa has been moved to spectator due to inactivity.`]

+- Display Rejoin Button: If this setting is enabled, players in spectator mode will see a "Rejoin Game" button at the center of the screen.

 ### Changelog

+0.7.0

+- Added a rejoin button that displays for players in spectator mode
+- Added a setting to disable the rejoin button

 0.6.0